GerbenAaltink/kilua/README.md

 Kilo
 ===

+## Changes by me (Gerben Aaltink):
+This is not my project.
+I only made some modifications.
+I've implemented the Lua scripting language so it's possible to write plugins for this tiny editor.
+I wrote an statistics plugin.
+It contains how much keys i've pressed for example.

+## Original README

 Kilo is a small text editor in less than 1K lines of code (counted with cloc).

 A screencast is available here: https://asciinema.org/a/90r2i9bq8po03nazhqtsifksb